noxsidereum/dargh/README.md

 At least while that version is still being maintained.

 By sharing this code I'm hoping to achieve at least three objectives:
-  1. **Pedagogical.** Help others, who like myself, would like to learn how this stuff actually works (documentation and examples are pretty sparse).
+  1. **Pedagogical.** Help others, who like myself, would like to learn how this stuff actually works (documentation and examples have been pretty sparse).
   2. **Potentially provide a starting point for an improved version of DAR.** E.g. you could fork this repo and add more conditions (see Conditions.cpp) for new types of conditional animations.
   3. **Provide an insurance policy.** If a new release of Skyrim comes out which breaks DAR, and the author of DAR is unable or unwilling to update it, others might be able to build off this code, to produce a viable, working alternative that remains compatible with the DAR-based animation mods.